MicrosoftDocs/msix-docs/msix-src/packaging-tool/package-analyzer.md

 # Analyze and resolve runtime issues

 ## Introduction
-The **Package Analyzer** in [MSIX Packaging tool](/windows/msix/overview) provisions runtime analysis of an MSIX package and suggests remediations to fix post-conversions issues seamlessly.
+The **Package Analyzer** in [MSIX Packaging tool](/windows/msix/overview) provisions runtime analysis of an MSIX package and suggests remediations to fix post-conversion issues seamlessly.
 This feature simplifies conversion and packaging workflows, and saves time and effort by streamlining the debugging and application of fixes.

 ## Prerequisites
-To try out the Package Analyzer in a early-access preview build, join the [MSIX Packaging Tool Insider Program.](/windows/msix/packaging-tool/insider-program)
+To try out the Package Analyzer in an early-access preview build, join the [MSIX Packaging Tool Insider Program.](/windows/msix/packaging-tool/insider-program)

 ## Key features